 Charity information: Newlyn Art Gallery & The Exchange

-Over 9,000 people in Cornwall live with dementia.
-Local experts at Penzance Memory Cafe and Penwith Dementia Action Alliance confirm that in West Cornwall there are few dementia-friendly spaces and opportunities for older people with memory loss & their carers to benefit from social and creative interaction in a friendly environment.
-We know, from our work in carehomes since 2016, of the benefits art bring in prompting memories and wellbeing, and are well placed to move this work forward,
+Over 9,000 people in Cornwall live with dementia and 1 in 3 over 75s experience loneliness and isolation.
+(Cox Report) There are few dementia-friendly spaces and opportunities for older people with memory loss & their carers to benefit from social and creative interaction in a friendly environment.
+We have placed artists in carehomes since2016 and agree with Age UK on the benefits art bring in prompting memories and wellbeing, and are well placed to move this work forward.

 We will create a dementia and age-friendly resource using the expertise of dementia care organisations and our own experience of supporting sufferers.
 We will provide creative interaction and appropriate facilities within the welcome of a public gallery.

 We aim to establish the regular social and creative sessions that older people are asking for in a safe and supportive environment.

 Funding through this campaign will ensure the activity becomes a sustainable part of our future work.

 Create a Dementia-Friendly environment at both Newlyn Art Gallery and The Exchange.

 Activities» We will train staff in working with visitors suffering from memory loss and dementia following Dementia Action Alliance guidelines

 » Build relationships, consider programming and provide appropriate facilities in line with Age-Friendly Standards issued by Arts Council England 2017

 We receive Dementia-Friendly status from the Dementia Action Alliance